 - Row-Level Security is not supported

-Publish to Web is a very quick way of sharing, but not good for confidential data, because it cannot be secured.
-Users won’t even need Power BI accounts to access the content. they will be able to see the content and even share it with others.
+Publish to web is a very quick way of sharing, but not suitable for confidential data because it cannot be secured.
+Users won’t even need Power BI accounts to access the content.
+They can see the content and even share it with others.
 Everyone with that link will have access to the data.
 To read more about this method of sharing, read my article about Publish to Web.

 Power BI Embedded

 - Sharing Power BI content securely with users